 Disorders of sex development can arise from various causes, which include:

 In newborns, disorders of sex development may manifest as underdeveloped or atypical genitalia.
-Parents may be surprised at birth if the baby's external genitalia do not align with prenatal chromosomal analysis.
+Parents may be surprised at birth if the baby's external genitalia do not obviously resemble that of male or female (a phenomenon referred to as ambiguous genital) and may not be consistent with the prenatal chromosomal analysis for the sex they were expecting in their baby.
 This discrepancy can cause considerable distress.

 In older children, signs of disorders of sex development may include: